kart699/webroot/README.md

 ##### Retrieve contextual domain stats
-This endpoint returns the extended contextual information for the domain.
+Returns the extended contextual information for the domain.
 The response contains the counts of related entities grouped on different threat levels (0-4).
 For example: the count of virtually hosted domains, sub domains, etc.

 - input : A domain for which you want to retrieve information.
 ```